School Name Committee

 In the 2015 Legislative Session, the Nevada State Legislature approved a change in the way school districts in Nevada can access funds to construct new schools and renovate existing ones.
 Because of this legislation, the Clark County School District was able to move quickly to begin construction of new elementary schools to help ease overcrowding and keep up with the demand for new seats as our student population continues to grow.

-A Call for Nominations was open through May 31, 2017, to name five new elementary schools slated to open fall 2018.
-Applications must be submitted by May 31, 2017.
-Please email SNC@ccsd.net. to request a fillable pdf form.
+A Call for Nominations was open through May 31, 2017, to name four new elementary schools slated to open fall 2018.

 - Shelley Berkley Elementary School at Maule Avenue and Grand Canyon Drive